 4. We then allow darkness to enter our foolish spiritual hearts (Romans 1:21)

-Arrogance works it work of blinding our spiritual hearts to our true condition (2 Corinthians 4:3,4).
+Arrogance works it work of blinding our spiritual hearts to our actual condition (2 Corinthians 4:3,4).
 Consequently, instead of God's plan to transform our character into that of Christ Jesus we are conformed into the character of Satan the prideful god of this present world (Romans 12:2.
 1 Timothy 3:6).

 5. We then begin to profess ourselves to be wise thus becoming fools (Romans 1:22)

-6. We then change the glory of the incorruptible God into an image made like corruptible man (Romans 1:23).
+6. We then change the glory of the incorruptible God into an image made like a corruptible man (Romans 1:23).

 This is the breaking of the Second Commandment for whatever we treasure with our spiritual hearts becomes our god (Luke 12:34).
-In the beginning God made us in His image and we in return re-make God in our image (Genesis 1:26,27).
-For example, we worship our employer, our alma mater, our favorite sport, our favorite hobby, etc. All of these things are made of physical substance that is subject to corruption (Matthew 6:19-21).
+In the beginning, God made us in His image and we in return re-make God in our image (Genesis 1:26,27).
+For example, we worship our employer, our alma mater, our favorite sport, our favorite hobby, etc. All of these things are made of a physical substance that is subject to corruption (Matthew 6:19-21).

 7. God then gives us over to uncleanness through the desires of our own darkened spiritual hearts (Romans 1:24-32).

 What is evil becomes good to them and what is good becomes evil to them (Isaiah 5:20,21.
 Psalms 52:3).
 For example, those that protect babies from abortion are considered evil while those that applaud abortion are considered good.
 Enter a world where even some species of flies are protected from being killed by law but where innocent babies can be killed with impunity.
 Enter a world where sin is so rampant that thankfulness is long gone and mercy has turned to cruelty (2 Timothy 3:1-5.
 Proverbs 12:10).
-A world where adultery, fornication, uncleanness, lewdness, idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies, envy, murders, drunkenness, revelries, etc are accepted as norms (Galatians 5:19-21.
+A world where adultery, fornication, uncleanness, lewdness, idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies, envy, murders, drunkenness, revelries, etc. are accepted as norms (Galatians 5:19-21.
 1 John 2:16).
 Enter our world today!

 Furthermore, these that have followed this descent to Hell are so blinded they do not see they are like cattle being fattened for the day of slaughter by Satan the god of this world (Ephesians 2:1-3.
 1 John 5:19.
 John 12:31).
 Resultantly, they fight vehemently to maintain their right to the very sin that is destroying and dooming them to the same future fate as their god Satan.
 That fate is Hell and then the Lake of Fire forever!
 (Matthew 25:41.
 Revelations 20:10.
 John 16:7-11)